diversen/pebble-framework-docs/mkdocs/Router.md

 The first method sets up some application endpoints and the latter method runs the application.
 An `Exception` is thrown if no valid endpoint is found.

-The router instance is looking for the tags `route` and `verbs` in the comments of the controller classes.
+The router instance is looking for the tags `route` and `verbs` using the attribute `Route`.
 A simple controller example could look like this:

 ```src/SimpleHomeController.php ->```